-Criteria Company Limited Community Charitable Community by Guarantee interest company incorporated benefit society (CLG) (CIC) organisation (CIO) (CBS) partial VAT partial VAT gets HMRC Specific exemption.
-There exemption.
-There registration for considerations is a Sporting is a Sporting charitable about taxing the Services VAT Services VAT purposes and property if a exemption (VAT exemption (VAT therefore VAT property disposal Notice 701/45).
-Notice 701/45). relief.
-Specific considerations Specific considerations Specific considerations about taxing the about taxing the property if a about taxing the property if a property if a property disposal property disposal property disposal Speed of Once directors Once directors Charity Slower than CLG incorporation selected and selected and Commission but only one (without Articles of Articles of website indicates registration separate charity Association Association 40 working days if regionation registration) prepared, prepared, submit there is no , Companies to Companies deviation from the House can House.
-There is model constitution. register the same an additional However day if there are form which CH anecdotally the CC no issues pass on to the has a backlog and CIC Regulator. is very slow.
-Registration can only take place by CH once the CIC Regulator has confirmed that it is satisfied there is sufficient Other social benefit. otom, otill seed to of than dianage of the other considerations e story, still need to ei ct with, the new corpor considerations d SDC governance a מנט עבוווטוס, מז שלוו with another local auth ority, then a Teckal - led by two local autho • leed to act in the be company, and consequently will have to deal with conflict of interest situations 4.
-Even with a contract, the contr actual payment to the Council may have 4.
-Even with a contract, the contractual payment to the Council may have to be expressed as rent, as having a peppercorn rent with a separate Il foul of the issue des uncil from say a CLG treated as a profit a and so subject to corporation n tax.
+Criteria Company Limited by Guarantee (CLG) Community interest company (CIC) Charitable incorporated organisation (CIO) Community benefit society (CBS) partial VAT exemption.
+There is a Sporting Services VAT exemption (VAT Notice 701/45).
+Specific considerations about taxing the property if a property disposal partial VAT exemption.
+There is a Sporting Services VAT exemption (VAT Notice 701/45).
+Specific considerations about taxing the property if a property disposal gets HMRC registration for charitable purposes and therefore VAT relief.
+Specific considerations about taxing the property if a property disposal Specific considerations about taxing the property if a property disposal Speed of incorporation (without separate charity registration) Once directors selected and Articles of Association prepared, Companies House can register the same day if there are no issues Once directors selected and Articles of Association prepared, submit to Companies House.
+There is an additional form which CH pass on to the CIC Regulator.
+Registration can only take place by CH once the CIC Regulator has confirmed that it is satisfied there is sufficient social benefit.
+Charity Commission website indicates 40 working days if there is no deviation from the model constitution.
+However anecdotally the CC has a backlog and is very slow.
+Slower than CLG but only one registration Other considerations Incorporation is only part of the story, still need to either dispose of the assets to, or enter into a contract with, the new corpor as required SDC governance approval.
+If SDC is interested in working with another local authority, then a Teckal company can be set up controlled by two local authorities Council appointed directors need to act in the best interests of the company, and consequently will have to deal with conflict of interest situations Even with a contract, the contractual payment to the Council may have to be expressed as rent, as having a peppercorn rent with a separate payment to the Council may fall foul of the issue described at note 4; in addition a payment to the Council from say a CLG, and which is not described as rent, may be treated as a profit and so subject to